9 Best Order Fulfillment Companies for Small Businesses for 2023

 - Subscription box fulfillment

 Many clients use Saltbox’s workspace rentals to facilitate their own in-house fulfillment operations.
 This approach provides them with on-demand labor and space to scale effortlessly when needed—like during holiday spikes or product launches—and scale back down without being left with excess resources.
-Plus, Saltbox members get access to valuable benefits like conference rooms, logistics consultants, loading docks, high-quality amenities, and a product photography studio.
+Saltbox members can also access valuable benefits like conference rooms, logistics consultants, loading docks, high-quality amenities, and a product photography studio.

-Alternatively, fully outsourced fulfillment is available at an affordable price, with the goal of giving sellers as much control as possible.
+Alternatively, fully outsourced fulfillment is available at an affordable price, giving sellers as much control as possible.
 Unlike most fulfillment providers, Saltbox’s warehouses are located in major metropolitan areas, and clients are welcome to come and go as they please.
 This gives sellers easy access to their own inventory—enabling hands-on order customizations, shipment inspections, and more.

 Saltbox scored 4.43 out of 5 in our evaluation, performing well in all categories.
 The company lost points for lacking an international warehouse network and extended customer service hours.